 - identify routes that are particularly exposed to uncomfortable climatic conditions now and/or in future, and

-- support cities in infrastructure planning processes in order to build climate-resilient, integrated urban cycling and walking infrastructure systems.
+- support cities in infrastructure planning processes to build climate-resilient, integrated urban cycling and walking infrastructure systems.

 Urban climate services can provide this kind of information and thus support cities in improving the comfort of active mobility.